optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

     - similar number of parameters
     - similar w.r.t. differentiability or noise
 - Benchmark functions should be fast!
-- Standardized benchmark sets and ways to visualize results
+- Standardized sets of test problems and ways to visualize results

 ---